Sara Benesh, Ph.D.

 About Me:

-I am an Associate Professor of Political Science at the University of Wisconsin - Milwaukee.
+I am Associate Professor and Chair of Political Science at the University of Wisconsin - Milwaukee.
 I earned my PHD in 1999 from Michigan State University, studying under the incomparable Harold J. Spaeth.
 I study all aspects of the Supreme Court, as well as the Circuit Courts, and am currently and particularly interested in institutional legitimacy.
 I teach courses on civil rights and civil liberts, law and society, the Supreme Court, American Government, and research methods.

 Research Interests